-Thirsty Ears, a two-year old project of the Chicago organization Access Contemporary Music, is the city’s only street festival devoted to classical music.
+Thirsty Ears, a two-year-old project of the Chicago organization Access Contemporary Music, is the city’s only street festival devoted to classical music.
 This year, the festival presented fifteen local ensembles over the weekend of August 12-13.
-Hear music from the festival below which performers previewed on a special, live episode of Relevant Tones.

 Diverse, hour-long programs included pieces from the standard classical canon as well as new works by Chicago-area composers.
 Audiences heard Stacy Garrop’s mythological Legends of Olympus performed by Gaudete Brass; as well as music by Jonathon Kirk, the resident composer and electroacoustician of the Picosa Ensemble; and Mischa Zupko, who accompanied Sang Mee Lee in a reduction of his recently premiered Violin Concerto.

 According to Seth Boustead, Access Contemporary Music’s founder (and the host of WFMT’s Relevant Tones), a focus on living composers is a crucial part of the mission of the young festival, which added a second full day this year.

 “We’re putting a diverse face on classical music,” Boustead said.
 “By introducing people to relatable, living composers, we hope that they’ll find their way back to this art form.”
 He pointed out that situating new works and the composers themselves (in the flesh!) on a street corner “challenges some of these stereotypes that classical music is elitist, it’s in a concert hall – that you have to dress up, and you can only clap at certain times.”